Tag Archives: Maxine Cooper

 Casting those stars might have changed the tone of the film.
 Meeker and Cooper bring, perhaps, a blue-collar look to the film.
 Nevertheless, the chemistry works.

 An interpretive film, Kiss Me Deadly undoubtedly influenced later film noir classics such as Chinatown (1974), L.A.
-Confidential (1997), and Pulp Fiction (1994), not to mention science-fiction films and, arguably even Raiders of the Lost Ark (1981).
+Confidential (1997), and Pulp Fiction (1994), as well as science-fiction films and, arguably, Raiders of the Lost Ark (1981).

 The list could go on as Kiss Me Deadly crosses into numerous genres.